 I buy in bulk from Costco because I appreciate the cost savings.
-But it’s too heavy for me to pick up a 2-gallon bottle of canola oil or a 10-pound bag of sugar to get a tablespoon or two of these ingredients.
+But it’s too heavy for me to pick up a 2 pack of 1-gallon bottles of canola oil or a 10-pound bag of sugar to get a tablespoon or two of these ingredients.

 As a result, I portion out the oil into a smaller glass bottle with a handy dispenser (using a funnel) and put the rest away in the pantry.
 I store bulk items under the stairs and in the wardrobe because we live in a small apartment.
 You could store these items in the basement or your garage if you live in a house.